 One of our tenants who has already had work completed as part of the pilot said:

 "Brilliant – my gas bill has gone from £20 per week to just £10 per month, for which I am extremely grateful.
 The workers have been excellent – always there when needed and very polite.
 Thank you once again!"

 After completing a small pilot scheme in Southfield Road to test whether the materials and techniques would deliver the high standard we expected, surveys and visits are now being carried out to the remaining homes, so that we can work up a full plan and go through individual choices with our tenants.

 The range of products and finishes for all elements of the work has been chosen entirely by a panel of tenants who have been helping to make decisions throughout the project so far.
 Their involvement has already led to really high satisfaction with tenants living in the pilot homes.

-As part of our commitment to improve local communities, we will also be offering the same range of improvements to private owners of Wimpey No Fines homes in all areas.
-Those who choose to be part of the project will benefit from the cost savings we have acheived in partnership with our contractor Keepmoat.
+As part of our commitment to improve local communities, we will also be offering the same range of improvements to private owners of Wimpey No-fines homes in all areas.
+Those who choose to be part of the project will benefit from the cost savings we have achieved in partnership with our contractor Keepmoat.

 Trevor Morrow, our Chief Executive, said: